Life Betwixt – Love and Light and Pattern Recognition

 Yep.
 If you put it forward with a projection–conscious or unconscious–of what you think that healing outcome should be, you risk undermining what the person really wants for self and causing harm.
 The entire premise of wyrdworking, creating reality, or whatever you want to call it works on our ability to sustain the space of what we’ve put forward as our desire.
 Part of that space is shared, always.
 Therein lie the countless variables we can’t account for (or can we?).
 If we have a view of what health and wellbeing looks like, yet that desire is assaulted constantly by what others think it should look like, it’s that much harder to hold the space for it to come into being.

 For instance, each woman can create her vision of general physical health.
-She can, in her own field, be comfortable with who she is, work to foster that concept of self through what she tells herself, giving attention to her fitness and nutrition, make lifestyle and relationship choices that support her vision of herself.
+She can, in her own field, be comfortable with who she is, work to foster that concept of self through what she tells herself, giving attention to her fitness and nutrition using supplements like hmb, make lifestyle and relationship choices that support her vision of herself she investigated the best exercises and which protein powder UK should women use and so on.
 Yet if she’s surrounded by people who have a different concept of what she should look like, media that intimidates or undermines her self-care efforts, if she lives in a chemically toxic geography, or if she doesn’t have affordable healthcare, her ability to manifest that healthy self is directly impacted by others’ projections–literally and figuratively.
 Imagine if she truly is not well and in need of care how hard it is to sustain her personal desire of healing amidst the conflict of external projections.

 When we assume our projections don’t hurt others, it’s a form of spiritual avoidance.